tk0miya/capistrano-paratrooper-chef/README.md

 To enable it, add following in your config/deploy.rb.

     # in "config/deploy.rb"
+    require "capistrano-paratrooper-chef/omnibus_install"

+This recipe will install chef-solo using omnibus-installer during deploy:setup task.

+Another way, you want to install chef-solo as gem package, use following lines.

+    # in "config/deploy.rb"
     require "capistrano-paratrooper-chef/install"

-This recipe will install chef-solo during deploy:setup task.
+This recipe will install chef-solo using gem command during deploy:setup task.
+Of cource, capistrano-paratrooper-chef/install requires ruby and rubygems are available.

 ## Define attributes for specific host